 for Financing schools provides for Local Authorities to clawback excessive balances from schools, where these balances have not been properly assigned.

 The Deficit Budget Protocol describes the process to be followed where schools forecast that they are unable to balance their budget and project a deficit position at the end of the financial year.
-The protocol attachment is the
+Please also see the

 For further information on the application and operation of these protocols, please contact :